EtchedPixels/Fuzix-Compiler-Kit/README.md

 letters.

 After tokenizing it writes the symbol table out to disk as well.
-It turns out that the compiler phase has no use at all for symbol names and they both take a lot of space to store and slow down comparisons.
+It turns out that the compiler phase has no use at all for symbol names and they take a lot of space to store and slow down comparisons.

 ### cc1